 One of the most luxurious liveaboards in the world, Scubaspa Yang is one of the biggest and most comfortable ships ever built in the Maldives.

-When you book a Scubaspa holiday, you’ll have to choose which combination suits you best.
+When you book a Scubaspa holiday, you’ll have to choose which combination of spa and diving suits you best.
 You can go for all diving, a combination of diving and spa treatments, or even just spa treatments for the whole week.
 If you travel with a non-diving partner, this ship is a great choice.

 A large ship with 19 cabins, the Scubaspa Yang has three decks to provide enough room for everyone.
 In addition, the boat is staffed with a large and accommodating crew.

-If you’re looking for the most luxurious diving holiday possible in the Maldives, Scubaspa Yang is right for you.
+If you’re looking for a holiday combining wellness and diving in the Maldives, Scubaspa Yang is right for you.

 Best Luxury Liveaboard: Maldives Blue Force One